metafacture/metafacture-tutorial/docs/06_MetafactureCLI.md

 }
 ```

-If we want to use Fix we need to reference the Fix file (in the playground we only referenced t via `| fix`):
+If we want to use Fix we need to reference the Fix file (in the playground we only referenced the variable `transformationFile` via `| fix`):

 ```text
 "path/to/your/file/11942150X.json"